ppsp-team/PyHKBs/docs/README.md

 Zhang, M., Beetle, C., Kelso, J. S., & Tognoli, E. (2019).
 Connecting empirical phenomena and theoretical models of biological coordination across scales.
 Journal of the Royal Society Interface, 16(157), 20190360. [doi:10.1098/rsif.2019.0360](https://royalsocietypublishing.org/doi/full/10.1098/rsif.2019.0360)

-- Use artificial evolution or RL to find optimal HKB coupling matrix

-- Build a more complex environment by interfacing with Unity 3D